balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 The brain works in mysterious ways.<br>
 In fact, over the years, scientists have been viewing the brain as a [T-Nut](/blog/2017/02/21/technical-nuts/) (though it more looks like a walnut), and trying to crack its behavior.<br>
 Though we have been making progress, there still isn't any complete clarity on its work-ways.<br>
-Let's explore our human brain a little more in this post and find out [WTF](/blog/2017/02/13/welcome-aboard/) in it's working.
+Let's explore our human brain, a little more in this post, and find out [WTF](/blog/2017/02/13/welcome-aboard/) in it's working.

 ## Play it like a sport
 <hr>